Capitals vs Hurricanes Prediction — AI Finds CAN'T MISS NHL Lines & Props (May 12)

 Remi Robot Icon

-Remi, our AI sports algorithm, has been pouring over mountains of data from every past game between the Capitals and Hurricanes and using recursive machine learning and cutting-edge AI to boil down the data to a single cover probability.
+Remi, our AI sports genius, has been pouring over millions of data from every simulation between the Capitals and Hurricanes and using recursive machine learning and cutting-edge AI to boil down the data to a single cover probability.

-Remi has been most watching on the trending weight human bettors regularly put on Carolina’s strength factors between a Capitals team going up against a possibly unhealthy Hurricanes team.
+Interestingly enough, the data has been most focused on the growing factor human bettors tend to put on coaching factors between a Capitals team going up against a possibly improved Hurricanes team.
 Trends look to say the true game analytics appear to reflect a slight lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our NHL AI picks for FREE now.